Dooders/Dooders/docs/Energy.md

 ***This page is a work-in-progress***

-Energy is an measure of the ability to do work.
-The more energy a Dooder can extract from the environment, the more it can do and the longer it can persist in the simulation.
+Energy is a fundamental concept that measures the ability to perform work.

+In the context of this project, a Dooder's capacity to extract energy from the environment determines how much it can achieve and how long it can survive.
+Essentially, a Dooder requires energy to engage in movement and other actions.

-A Dooder uses energy to move or perform actions.
-In the simulation, Dooders use energy to escape the equivalent of thermal equilibrium, terminal state.
-Thermal equilibrium as in a Dooder being removed from the simulation due to a terminal state (death).
-Following the second law of thermodynamics, a system will naturally tend toward equilibrium without energy (internally or externally sourced) (death or endness like a hurricane losing power until it dissipates)
+This approach is in line with thermodynamics and how life on Earth is able to continue.
+In the simulation, Dooders must utilize energy to evade thermal equilibrium, which is akin to a terminal state or death.

+The second law of thermodynamics dictates that systems tend to gravitate toward equilibrium without an external source of energy, leading to their eventual demise.
+This is analogous to a hurricane gradually losing power until it dissipates entirely.

+So, if a Dooder does not extract and consume energy from the environment, eventually it will be removed from the simulation.

 ## Types of Energy